 And it doesn’t mean that you should start living on a salad only.
 Here’s a great example of how you can eat both healthy and tasty, with a little bit of creativity.

-Being dehydrated is one of the most common reasons to lack enough energy.
-Your brain and nervous system are immediately influenced when you do not drink enough water to the point that you can experience extreme fatigue and headaches simply because you are dehydrated.
+Your brain and nervous system are immediately influenced when you do not drink enough water to the point that you can experience excessive fatigue and headaches simply because you are dehydrated.

 If you constantly forget to drink water (and tend to ignore those reminder notifications on your phone…), you can try Ulla – a very discrete reminder device that can be attached to any bottle (even if you use the plastic one that came with your store-bought water).

-I managed to get a special discount for my readers (yay) and you can get this cute device with 50% OFF by clicking this link!
+I managed to get a special discount for my readers (yay) and you can get this cute device with 50% OFF here!

 You can also read my mini-guides on anxiety management if you want to learn to control your thoughts and reactions:

-If you try solving these major reasons for being tired and still feel like something is off, don’t hesitate and ask your doctor about it.
-You might be chronically fatigued, or lacking a particular mineral that is hard to get with a diet alone (for example, lots of people feel extremely tired when they lack Vitamin D).
+If you try solving these major reasons for being tired and find yourself still feeling tired all the time, don’t hesitate to ask your doctor about it.
+You might be chronically fatigued, or lack a particular mineral that is hard to get with a diet alone (for example, lots of people feel extremely tired when they lack Vitamin D).